-Until you can securely attach your newbie guide, you first must prepare the knotting technique depending on pulverizing the trying to guide feet on the ground with a short timespan to prepare the newcomer lead appropriately.
+Until you can securely attach your newbie guide, you must first prepare the knotting technique depending on pulverizing and trying to guide feet on the ground with a short timespan to prepare the newcomer lead appropriately.

-When connecting the lead foot to that same blank, spend the effort to grind it into a manageable size.
-This facilitates a seamless transition when you start rolling threads from the sheet up over onto the guiding foot.
+When connecting the lead foot to that same blank, try grinding it into a manageable size.
+This facilitates a seamless transition when rolling threads from the sheet onto the guiding foot.

 Fill Voids With Sand.